gitkraken/gitkraken-client-docs/gitkraken-client/open-clone-init.md

 ***
 ## Repository Management

-The Repo Management tab is an overview of all your open repos, Workspaces, favorite repos.
-To open the Repo Management tab click on the folder icon at the top left or press <kbd>Alt + O or Cmd + O</kbd>
+The Repo Management tab provides an overview of your active repositories, Workspaces, and favorite repositories.
+To access the Repo Management tab, either click on the folder icon located at the top left or utilize the keyboard shortcut <kbd>Alt + O</kbd> (Windows/Linux) or <kbd>Cmd + O</kbd> (Mac).

 <img src='wp-content/uploads/gkc-repo-mngmt-tab.png' class='img-bordered img-responsive center'>

-At the top right corner there are three ways to start a Git repository when working on a project:
+At the top right corner, you'll find three options for managing Git repositories within your projects:

 1. **Open** - Open a local Git repository already initialized and available locally.
 2. **Clone** - Clone a remote Git repository already initialized.